 The first step to getting an overview of the city is strolling along the historical, narrow streets and squares and getting to know how the cityscape of Serbian, Dalmatian, Slovakian, German and Greek settlers was formed, especially after expulsion of the Turks army at the end of 17th century.
 Though shops and exhibitions have claimed many of the shop premises on the high street, the professions of former landlords is easily recognizable from the signs on the houses e.g. at the Ráby Mátyás house, a bunch of grapes is visible on the upper part of the gate.
 By all means climb up/ walk up in one of the alleyways to the Church Square for great views over the city.

-Szentendre with its colourful houses, narrow alleys, and 24 museums, is the most frequently visited tourist centre along the Danube.
-This Mediterranean-like town is the home of Serbs who fled from the Turks and settled here in the 14th-17th centuries.
-Seven church towers rise high in the sky.
-Four of them belong to the Orthodox Church.
-Icons, works of gold and silversmiths and other treasures are found in the Serb Orthodox Church Museum.
+Approaching Szentendre on the Danube or on the main road, 9 church steeples rise high in the sky.
+Four of these belong to the Orthodox Church.
+Icons and works in gold and silver and other treasures are found in the Serb Orthodox Church Museum.
 The 13th-14th century Roman Catholic Parish Church stands on the Castle Hill, a sun-dial on its wall tells the time.